 Midnight may have been the same black cat that we occasionally saw this summer in the neighborhood.

 At first, we only saw him at night on the trail camera.
 Now, he is waiting most mornings for breakfast and spends most of the time in the yard (as far as we know).
 And, eventually, we set up a cat shed for him and a couple of other community cats.

 Midnight on the scale.
 He weighs 12.5 pounds!

 And he is very friendly.
 I do wonder what his backstory his!
 Where did he come from?
 Who took him for his ear tip?
 Is it an ear tip or an ear injury from a fight?

 Midnight has been waiting in the cat house for food each morning.
 I’m giving him wet food every day now.
 The vet did say he can chew dry cat food, but it seems like the wet food would be more comfortable for him!
-He skipped breakfast the day after I took him to the vet but was back the following morning.
 Other Buster 2 isn’t so sure about eating next to him!